RobertCSternberg/ARPNetworkMonitor/README.md

 Build the Docker image for the network scanner:
 `docker build -t networkscanner .`

+## Docker container
+I encurage you to build the container yourself.
+If you d not want or cannot do so, there is a docker container (only x64) available at https://hub.docker.com/r/alestrix/arpscanweb

 ## Usage
 Run the Docker container in the background with network host and necessary capabilities.
 It will restart automatically if it stops for any reason:
 `docker run --restart=always --network=host -d --cap-add=NET_RAW networkscanner`